Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms

 Next we will consider the property that $i_*$ is fully faithful.
 Note that since $j^* i_*$ is terminal, \Cref{lem:gluing at kernel} says that since $\square_i \circ i_*$ is coCartesian, the map $(\id \to i_* i^*)i_*$ is invertible, so by the triangle identities for $i^* \dashv i_*$, we have that $i_* (i^* i_* \to \id)$ is invertible.
 Thus, if $i_*$ is conservative, then the counit of $i^* \dashv i_*$ is an equivalence, so the right adjoint $i_*$ is fully faithful.

-The sequence of categories is a localization sequence since the first map is fully faithful, the second map is a localization by \Cref{lem:qadm mono loc}, and the kernel of the second map is the essential image of the first map.
+The sequence of categories is a fibre sequence since the first map is fully faithful with essential image given by the kernel of the second map, \ie{} those $F \in D(S)$ such that $j^* F$ is terminal.

 Finally, since $i_*$ is fully faithful, to show that it preserves weakly contractible colimits, we just need to show that its essential image is closed under weakly contractible colimits in $D(S)$.
-By our description of its essential image as the kernel of $j^*$, we must show that if $K$ is a weakly contractible simplicial set, and $F : K \to D(S)$ is a functor such that for each $p$, $j^* F(p)$ is terminal, then $j^* \varinjlim F$ is terminal.
+By our description of the essential image as the kernel of $j^*$, we must show that if $K$ is a weakly contractible simplicial set, and $F : K \to D(S)$ is a functor such that for each $p \in K$, $j^* F(p)$ is terminal, then $j^* \varinjlim F$ is terminal.

 Indeed, if $j^*$ preserves weakly contractible colimits, it suffices to show that $\varinjlim_{p \in K} j^* F(p)$ is terminal, but this is a weakly contractible colimit of terminal objects, so it is terminal. \end{proof} \end{prp}